kjknows/Kevin-s_Read_me/README.md

 If I could use one word to describe how I am it would be calm.
 Even though I look calm I may have a million things going on in my head.
 And they say a picture is worth a thousand words so this picture sums me up if I had to choose ![alt text](https://media1.tenor.com/m/oUYTP-tyBl0AAAAC/lion-king-hakuna-matata.gif)

+## That's all Folks
+thanks for listening to me!
+It'll be fun on this new journey that I'm on.
+I'm looking forward to all of the new challenges, and meeting new people.